Digit anomalies in the hadronic mass spectrum, classical and quantum information entropies, and the dynamical QCD scale: for Hadrons

-encoding a $26.25\%$ \sie~deficit coming from scale invariance breaking due to QCD dynamics.
-From a purely statistical viewpoint, Newcomb--Benford’s law corresponds to the maximum-\sie~distribution of leading digits under scale invariance, where all logarithmic decades are equally probable, and no physical scale dominates.
-However, the leading-digit distribution of the baryon mass spectrum in PDG reveals a \sie~deficit (\ref{5240}), meaning that the digit distribution carries measurable information about the emergence of $\Lambda_{\textsc{QCD}}$.
-The $\chi^2$ test yields $\chi^2_{\textsc{obs}}=124.320$, with $p$-value given by $ p = P(\chi^2 \ge 124.320) \lesssim 4.241 \times 10^{-23}$, which is extremely small, indicating a very significant deviation from the expected Newcomb--Benford distribution.
+\bltt{corresponding to a reduction relative to the scale-invariant reference distribution, consistent with the presence of QCD-induced structure in the experimental mass spectrum.} From a purely statistical viewpoint, Newcomb--Benford’s law corresponds to the maximum-\sie~distribution of leading digits under scale invariance, where all logarithmic decades are equally probable, and no physical scale dominates.
+However, the leading-digit distribution of the baryon mass spectrum in PDG reveals a \sie~deficit (\ref{5240}), meaning that the digit distribution carries \bltt{measurable statistical deviation from a scale-invariant reference, associated with the characteristic mass scale $\Lambda_{\textsc{QCD}}$.} The $\chi^2$ test yields $\chi^2_{\textsc{obs}}=124.320$, with $p$-value given by $ p = P(\chi^2 \ge 124.320) \lesssim 4.241 \times 10^{-23}$. \bltt{The small $p$-value indicates statistical incompatibility with the Benford null hypothesis for this dataset.}